Natural Gardens is the perfect location to have your dream Catskills Barn Wedding, family or business party!

 Caterer setup area

 Were will the caterer set-up?
 Is there electricity?
 Is there a sink with running water?
 Is there easy access to the reception area?
 These things are very important for the following reasons.
 Most weddings do not see the servers as part of their wedding.
 They are!
 If they are happy, they provide better service to your guests.
 If they are not happy with the conditions, they can be grumpy and not so friendly to your guests.
 Things to look for: Do the servers have to go up or down stairs to serve?
 Will the bathroom traffic intersect the servers path to the tables?
 Is the bar located in the path of the servers?
 Do the servers have cover outside if it rains?
 Is the venue too cramped with tables and chairs?
 How close is the caterer prep area to the reception area?

 Are the contingencies for bad weather?
-Can ceremony site be moved to a dry destination?
+Can ceremony site be moved to a dry location?
 Do you have to pay to have a tent on hold?
 How do guests move around?
 Remember, you are having an outside wedding, planning for weather related issues is important and at some venues this may increase you overall expenditures.

 Does it have a farm/country feel

 If you are paying for a barn/farm wedding, it should look and feel like a farm.
 If the setting does not give you that feeling, then the venue is not for you.

 Does it have a good design